Python programming constructs: sequencing, selection & iteration - remote

 You’ll benefit from having some experience of basic programming, perhaps using a block-based language, to access this GCSE-level subject knowledge enhancement.

-If you are entirely new to computer science, we recommend first participating in our one-day course: An introduction to algorithms, programming and data in GCSE computer science.
+If you are entirely new to computer science, we recommend first participating in our one-day course: An introduction to algorithms, programming and data in computer science.

-- 01 | Inputs, outputs & variables – explore how to utilise inputs and outputs in Python, including the use of variables and efficient use of simple data types.
+01 | Inputs, outputs & variables – explore how to utilise inputs and outputs in Python, including the use of variables and efficient use of simple data types.

-- 02 | Building a working program – create a working Python program using inputs, outputs and variables based upon a set of user requirements.
+02 | Building a working program – create a working Python program using inputs, outputs and variables based upon a set of user requirements.

-- 03 | Selection – learn how to write branching programs using selection.
+03 | Selection – learn how to write branching programs using selection.
 Understand how to apply operators and use nested selection within a program.

-- 04 | Working with selection – create a working Python program using selection and other programming techniques learnt.
+04 | Working with selection – create a working Python program using selection and other programming techniques learnt.

-- 05 | Iteration – this session will help you create code that repeats using count and condition controlled loops in Python.
+05 | Iteration – this session will help you create code that repeats using count and condition controlled loops in Python.

-How long is the course?
+How long is this course?

 This course is approximately 5 hours in duration, split across several days.